 Every two years, impuls holds a two-week festival in the Austrian city of Graz.
-Young music artists and composers are invited from all over the world to take part in a series classes, workshops, lectures and concerts.
-With this program of events, the impuls festival hopes to give the young musicians comprehensive support as they explore their musical skills, interests and destinies.
+Renowned as well as young musicians and composers are invited from all over the world to take part in a series classes, workshops, lectures and concerts.
+With this program of events, the impuls Festival hopes to give the young musicians comprehensive support as they explore their musical skills, interests and destinies.

 Distil the essence of the AVL Cultural Foundation and you get art and science.
 And what could fulfil that description more than a musical group that combines traditional instruments with unique, digital, music-making devices?

 Ivotion consists of the emotive guitar of Tom Huber, the delicate yet powerful voice of Ariane Roth, and the digital creations of Thomas Foster.
 Nyx, Tenori and Foster’s amazing cyber glove are the technologically exciting instruments which give an electronic twist to the music of Ivotion, setting them apart from other bands.